 If an organization has been allocated funds for an announcement in the MU Info, it must fill out the MU Info Request Form on Engage.
 These forms will be reviewed by the ORG Vice Chair of Finance to ensure they meet guidelines, and then ORG will submit them for publication.
 All MU Info requests should be submitted on Engage by the Thursday before the desired publication date.
 This deadline ensures that the announcement will be accepted by MU Info for publication.

 If an organization was allocated Operations and Events funding to host an event on-campus, expect contact from the ORG Vice Chair of Finance, who will assist the organization with the payment process.
-If an organization has any questions about the preparation, use, or payment of Event Services funding, contact the Vice Chair of Finance.
+If an organization has any questions about the preparation, use, or payment of Operations and Events funding, contact the Vice Chair of Finance.

 Travel is the only funding category where an organization must pay for its expenses first, and then be reimbursed after it submits a Travel Reimbursement Form with the required documentation of travel.
 The ORG Chair will then work to verify the organization’s information and allocation, and process its payment.

 ORG has compiled the information below to help organizations prepare travel reimbursements.
 If an organization have further questions, please contact us.

 The travel reimbursement process starts months in advance of a trip, because organizations need to collect documentation of its approved expenses as they occur.

-Upon return from the trip, an organization is required to assemble all necessary paperwork and turn in the completed reimbursement forms—within 45 days of return.
+Upon return from the trip, an organization is required to assemble all necessary paperwork and submit the completed reimbursement forms—within 45 days of return.
 There will be a 10% reduction in your allocation for each business day after 45 days.
 The organization is also responsible for dividing up the allocated funds among payers.
-The reimbursement paperwork must be submitted via the MU Engage Form.
+The reimbursement paperwork must be submitted via the MU Engage Form (linked above).
 This is to ensure that any issues with reimbursement paperwork can be corrected quickly.

 Within the Travel Reimbursement Form, all travelers must be listed with their student numbers.
 Proof of attendance is required for all listed travelers to receive reimbursement from ORG.